 The Bose SoundLink Revolve+ II projects a pleasing sound signature in a 360-degree field around itself.

-The speaker sounds very good and you can hear all the parts of the track Cheer Captain by Charli Adams.
+The speaker sounds very good, and you can hear all the parts of the track Cheer Captain by Charli Adams.
 The kick drum comes through loudly, keeping the song danceable, but you can still clearly hear the vocals, background synthesizer, and catchy guitar riff throughout the song.
-Unfortunately, the Bose Connect app doesn’t offer any kind of equalizer options, so if you don’t like the way the speaker sounds out of the box, you’re stuck with it.
+Unfortunately, the Bose Connect app doesn’t offer equalizer options, so if you don’t like how the speaker sounds out of the box, you’re stuck with it.

 Hold up!
 Something’s missing: